eugr/llama-benchy/README.md

 #### Latency Adjustment
 The script attempts to estimate network or processing latency to provide "server-side" processing times.
 - **Latency**: Measured based on `--latency-mode`.
-  - `models`: Time to fetch `/models` (from sending request to getting first byte of the response).
+  - `api`: Time to fetch `/models` (from sending request to getting first byte of the response).
 Eliminates network latency only.
   - `generation`: Time to generate 1 token (from sending request to getting first byte of the response).
 Tries to eliminate network and server overhead latency.
   - `none`: Assumed to be 0.
 - This measured latency is subtracted from `ttfr` to calculate `est_ppt`.